-- There are three major types of sphingolipids: - 1- Sphingomyelins have a phosphorylcholine linked to ceramide.
-Sphingomyelins is a component of the myelin sheath - 2- Cerebrosides (Neutral glycolipids) found in cell membrane, they contain a monosaccharide (glucose or galactose) (glucosylceramide (GlcCer)) or galactose (galactosylceramide (GalCer)). - 3- Gangliosides are more complex glycosphingolipids containing oligosaccharide connected to ceramide. - The head of gangliosides possesses a net negative charge at neutral pH because of the presence of sialic acid in the oligosaccharide head group.
-They are present in the outer layer of the plasma membrane and are important as antigens (sites of biological recognition at cellular level) and cell receptors. - Several genetic diseases resulting from the absence of specific enzymes which breakdown the glycolipids including Tay-Sachs disease and Krabbe disease.
+• There are four major types of sphingolipids:

+- 1- Sphingomyelins have a phosphorylcholine linked to ceramide.
+Sphingomyelins is a component of the myelin sheath - 2- Cerebrosides (Neutral glycolipids) found in cell membrane, they contain a monosaccharide (glucose or galactose) (glucosylceramide (GlcCer)) or galactose (galactosylceramide (GalCer)). - 3- Globoside if two or more sugar residue linked to ceramide - 4- Gangliosides (GM2) have oligosaccharide that contain sialic acid. - The head of gangliosides possesses a net negative charge at neutral pH because of the presence of sialic acid in the oligosaccharide head group.
+They are present in the outer layer of the plasma membrane and are important as antigens (sites of biological recognition at cellular level) and cell receptors.